Katherine Hughes (activist): Writing and journalism

 Hughes declared that she planned to be a professional writer in 1902, after retiring from her teaching at Akwesasne.
 Hughes had stories published in Catholic World and the Prince Edward Island Magazine.
 She helped establish the Canadian Women's Press Club in 1904, serving as its vice-president from 1909.
 Hughes also became the recording secretary for the Canadian Women's Press Club.
 According to Kit Coleman, Hughes produced the best reportage of the organization's trip to Western Canada.
 She worked for The Montreal Daily Star from 1903 to 1906, covering the 1904 St. Louis World's Fair.
 In 1906, she switched to the Edmonton Bulletin, covering the Alberta Legislature for this paper.

 In 1906, Hughes published her first book, which was a biography of her uncle entitled Archbishop O'Brien: Man and Churchman.
 The book was translated into various languages, and was favourably reviewed by The New York Times.
 In 1909, Hughes published her travels across Alberta's terrain as a memoir entitled In The Promised Land of Alberta's North.
 During her two-month trip, Hughes travelled thousands of kilometers.
 Her biography of Albert Lacombe, entitled Father Lacombe, the black-robe voyageur, was published in 1911.
 The book was favourably reviewed by the New York Times Review of Books, one excerpt reading "[A] good biographer is 'rarer than hen's teeth', but Miss Hughes is one.
 Out of her book stands a figure as compelling as any in history.
 She has painted him as an artist ...
 She has literally written history like a novel."

-Hughes participated in the Women's Canadian Club of Edmonton in the early 20th century.
-She was the secretary of the Catholic Women's League of Canada.

 Hughes contributed to The Life and Work of Sir William Van Horne, which was published under the name William Vaughan, who was a close family friend.
 According to Ó Siadhail, who analysed manuscripts of the work, Vaughan was more of an editor than the writer, as he relied heavily on Hughes' work.
 The heirs of William Van Horne had specified that Hughes not be credited as the author, Hughes believed this caveat was because of her political activism.

 Alberta

 In 1902, using stage coach, canoe, and boats, Hughes traveled alone through the Peace River and Athabasca districts of northern Alberta, acquiring artifacts for the Alberta archives.
 She became the first provincial archivist for Alberta in 1908, while residing in Edmonton.
 Shortly after leaving this position, she began working for Alberta Premier Alexander Rutherford, also working for his successor Arthur Sifton.
 As a provincial archivist, she earned an annual salary of $1,000.
 Hughes was also chosen by Sifton to be his principal secretary, but she never formally received the title.
 Hughes was the first woman in Canada to hold this position.
 As an archivist, Hughes collected oral history accounts from older adults about their experiences; she also sought textual and photographic materials.

+Hughes participated in the Women's Canadian Club of Edmonton in the early 20th century.